masumi-network/kodosumi/README.md

 > [!NOTE]
 >
 > This is an early development version of kodosumi.
+The documentation is under development, too.
+See the [key concepts](docs/concepts.md).

 kodosumi is a runtime environment to manage and execute agentic services at scale.
 The system is based on [ray](https://ray.io) - a distributed computing framework - and a combination of [litestar](https://litestar.dev/) and [fastapi](https://fastapi.tiangolo.com/) to deliver men/machine interaction.